-- 1. Organizational Alignment: Does the initiative help to advance the Board's desired outcomes?
+- Organizational Alignment: Does the initiative help to advance the Board's desired outcomes?
 Does it mesh with what we do, for whom and at what cost?
 Are we focusing our energy on future goals, or reacting and spreading ourselves too thin?
 Are they in line with our values and business principles? - 2.
 Roles: Is the initiative within TheRide's legal mandate, or is it the responsibility of another group?
 Do we have direct control, or can we only influence others?
 Is the idea more appropriate for another organization?
 Is partnering a possibility? - 3.
 Risks: What risks does the initiative pose now or in the future?
 Are the risks acceptable? - 4.
+Priority: Broadly TheRide puts a priority on maintaining existing services ahead of new initiatives that add value or cause expansion.
+Where does this idea fall? - 5.
 Tradeoffs and Affordability: Is this a beneficial use of limited funding or time (cost/benefit, ROI, etc.)?
-What trade-offs are implicit or not immediately obvious? - 5.
-Capacity: Does TheRide have the expertise or resources to pursue the initiative now or in the future? - 6.
+What trade-offs are implicit or not immediately obvious? - 6.
+Capacity: Does TheRide have the expertise or resources to pursue the initiative now or in the future? - 7.
 Sequence and Readiness: How ready is the initiative to proceed?
 Do other steps logically need to come first?
 Is there a risk of proceeding too soon?
 What are the impacts of deferral?
-Is this urgent to us and our goals, or someone else? - 7.
-Public Commitment: Have we committed to this project publicly?
+Is this urgent to us and our goals, or someone else? - 8.
+Precedent and Commitment: Will initially small steps create a larger, unavoidable commitment later on?
+Will a precedent set in one case require greater commitment to treat everyone the same later?

+9. Public Commitment: Have we committed to this project publicly?
 Within what timeframe?
-Are other external stakeholders involved in the execution of this project and to what extent? - 8.
-External impact and influence vs. internal capacity and capabilities: The Strengths, Weaknesses, Opportunities and Challenges/Threats (SWOT) analysis detailed in Appendix 2A; and the Political, Environmental, Social, Technological, Legal/Governance and Economical factors (PESTLE) analysis detailed in Appendix 2B Priorities and Initiatives allow the agency to make and prioritize decisions based on a reasonable balance between internal capacity and external influences.
+Are other external stakeholders involved in the execution of this project and to what extent?

+10. External impact and influence vs. internal capacity and capabilities: The Strengths, Weaknesses, Opportunities and Challenges/Threats (SWOT) analysis detailed in Appendix 2A; and the Political, Environmental, Social, Technological, Legal/Governance and Economical factors (PESTLE) analysis detailed in Appendix 2B Priorities and Initiatives allow the agency to make and prioritize decisions based on a reasonable balance between internal capacity and external influences.